ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 DD and he lets it resolve....oh dear!
 I have to go for it but he has the Fluster and hits something and Mentor tokens kill me because I don't have enough resources to make a pile involving a CT first or anything ( not that it would help).
 Game 2 I have a really nice opener with a Trop and Xantid.
 He starts T0 with Leyline of Sanct.
-Huh, well should be fine if BUG hits.
-I T1 bug and we stick it.
+Huh, well should be fine if Swarm hits.
+I T1 Swarm and we stick it.
 He T1 goes land and Brainstorm.
 I cantrip and set up a T3 kill.
 He flips a Terminus (SALT ALERT SEGWAY: WHY THE FUCK DOES HE STILL HAVE THIS CARD IN HIS DECK?
 LIKE COME ON, REALLY....FFS [Sidenote: Turns out he thought he did not have enough good cards to board in so had to keep some bad ones.....he had one left in the deck.])
 So anyways